 - applications or enquiries for membership, skills or qualification assessment;

 - applications or enquiries for enrolment in a Professional Year program, National Vocational Education and Training program and other non-accredited training courses and programs;

 - the contractor and service provider information and details that such entities provide to us or that we obtain in connection with our procurement or contract for products or services or our engagement with such entities; or

 - the information you provide to us or that we obtain in connection with our employee or contractor recruitment and selection process, including applications for employment with us.

 Information from third parties

-- We usually collect your personal information from you directly.
-In some circumstances we may collect personal information about you from third parties that you have consented or authorised provide that information to us (for example, your authorised migration agent).
+We typically collect your personal information directly from you.
+In some circumstances we may collect personal information about you from third parties, where you have authorised them to provide that information to us (for example, your authorised migration agent).
 We may also collect information about you from third parties where we are legally permitted to do so.

 Publicly available information